thenameisel/DjangoEmergingTechProject/README.md

 - If migrations fail, you can inspect `core/migrations/` and re-run `python manage.py migrate`.

 If you want, I can also add a `Makefile`/PowerShell script or a `dev` task to simplify these steps.

+## Notes

+Admin panel is found at http://127.0.0.1:8000/admin/

+Logout is broken

+Needs logo put in place